 In November 2007, we exchanged a further \$200.0 of our 4.50% Notes for \$200.0 aggregate principal amount of 4.75% Convertible Senior Notes due 2023 (the "4.75% Notes").
 In accordance with EITF Issue No. 96-19, Debtor's Accounting for a Modification or Exchange of Debt Instruments, and EITF Issue No. 06-6, Debtor's Accounting for a Modification (or Exchange) of Convertible Debt Instruments, this exchange was treated as an extinguishment of the 4.50% Notes and an issuance of 4.75% Notes for accounting purposes because the fair value of the embedded conversion option under the terms of the original instrument was substantially different from that of the new instrument.
 As a result, the 4.75% Notes were reflected on our Consolidated Balance Sheet at their fair value at issuance, or \$212.0.
-We recorded a non-cash charge in the fourth quarter of 2007 of \$12.0 reflecting the difference between the fair value of the new instrument the fair value of the 4.50% Notes may require us to repurchase the 4.75% Notes.
+We recorded a non-cash charge in the fourth quarter of 2007 of \$12.0 reflecting the difference between the fair value of the new debt and the carrying value of the 4.50% Notes exchanged.
+The difference between the fair value and carrying value will be amortized through March 15, 2013, which is the first date holders may require us to repurchase the 4.75% Notes.